zeliard/GameLift/README.md

  - Can we leverage GameLift-alone with no dependency with Lumberyard?
  - How can we integrate our own game server to GameLift without GridMate?
  - Is there any other GameLift sample code using TCP protocol?
- - We’ve been confused between GameLift Client SDK in Lumberyard and GameLift Client APIs in AWS C++ SDK.
-It seems that the API documents in AWS web-site are auto-generated from the source code.
-Is there any easier or kind document?

 As you can see, the facts of the matter are to study GameLift-alone features for their game and they want to know how to use GameLift SDK.
 So, I have started to make a sample program for better communication with game developers.
 The goal of this project is to show interactions among a game server, game clients and Gamelift.